-The Biomedical Sciences Partnership Building (BSPB) is the second project awarded to DPR • Sundt on the Phoenix Biomedical Campus.
+The Biomedical Sciences Partnership Building (BSPB) was the second project awarded to DPR • Sundt on the Phoenix Biomedical Campus.
 This new 245,000-sq.-ft., high-rise biomedical research laboratory consists of ten floors, a basement and rooftop mechanical penthouse.
 The project broke ground in October 2014 and includes a basement research area and a three-level bridge that both connect to the adjacent Health Sciences Education Building (HSEB) that DPR • Sundt completed in 2012.

-An aggressive design-construct time frame demanded a fast-track delivery process requiring construction to commence just six months following the start of design programming with a 22-month construction duration.
+An aggressive design-construct time frame demanded a fast-track delivery process requiring construction to commence just six months following the start of design programming, with a 22-month construction duration.

 Follow the Links below for Topping Out Press Releases:

 The University of Arizona College of Medicine: http://phoenixmed.arizona.edu/BSPB